chillyweather/news-explorer-frontend/readme.md

-here be end of front!
+here be end of front! ye!